-- 1. That Council adopt the International Holocaust Remembrance Alliance's (IHRA) working definition of antisemitism as adopted at the IHRA plenary on May 26, 2016 as follows: - "Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
-Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities"; and, - 2.
-That all York Region municipalities as well as the Chair of the province of Ontario's Standing Committee on Justice Policy be advised of this resolution.
+- 1. That the Remote Deputation regarding International Holocaust Remembrance Alliance (IHRA) Definition on Antisemitism provided by Jason Grossman be received; and, - 2.
+That Council adopt the International Holocaust Remembrance Alliance's (IHRA) working definition of antisemitism as adopted at the IHRA plenary on May 26, 2016 as follows: "Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
+Rhetorical and physical manifestations of antisemitism are directed

-\6.7 Financial Update
+- toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities"; and, - That all York Region municipalities as well as the Chair of the province of Ontario's Standing Committee on Justice Policy be advised of this resolution.

-That this report entitled Financial Update Staff Report to Council be received; and,
+6.7 Financial Update

-- 2. That staff be directed to provide an update on the projected impact of the pandemic on the Town when more information becomes available; and, - 3.
+- 1. That this report entitled Financial Update Staff Report to Council be received; and, - 2.
+That staff be directed to provide an update on the projected impact of the pandemic on the Town when more information becomes available; and, - 3.
 That changes to the 2020 capital program, and additions to the 2021 capital spending authority be made as detailed in this report; and, - 4.
 That staff be authorized and directed to do all things necessary to give effect to this resolution.

-\6.8 Water Metering Data Solution
+6.8 Water Metering Data Solution

-- 1. That the report entitled Metering Data Solution dated August 24, 2020 be received; and, - 2.
-That a non-competitive acquisition for a metering data solution from Savage Data Systems in the amount of \$60,000.00 per year, for a term of two years, plus two additional optional, one year terms be approved; and, - 3.
+- 1. That the report entitled Metering Data Solution dated August 24, 2020 be received; and, - That a non-competitive acquisition for a metering data solution from Savage Data Systems in the amount of \$60,000.00 per year, for a term of two years, plus two additional optional, one year terms be approved; and, - 3.
 That the Director of Financial Services and Manager of Procurement be authorized to execute any agreements; and, - 4.
 That Staff be authorized and directed to do all things necessary to give effect to this resolution.